mongodb/docs/source/includes/api/list-tables/snapshot-rs-documents.rst

    * - ``missingShards``
      - array of objects
-     - List of shards that the :term:`snapshot` is missing.
+     - List of shards that the :manual:`snapshot </reference/glossary/#std-term-snapshot>` is missing.

        .. note::
-          This appears for :term:`sharded cluster` snapshots only.
+          This appears for :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>` snapshots only.

        In steady state, this array is empty.
-If the {+bagent+} cannot connect to a shard when a :term:`snapshot` is created, the shard is omitted from the snapshot.
+If the {+bagent+} cannot connect to a shard when a :manual:`snapshot </reference/glossary/#std-term-snapshot>` is created, the shard is omitted from the snapshot.
 Each :term:`document` in the array is a **cluster** document containing a ``self`` link.

    * - | ``missingShards``
        | ``.id``
      - string
-     - Unique identifier of the missing :term:`shard`.
+     - Unique identifier of the missing :manual:`shard </reference/glossary/#std-term-shard>`.

    * - | ``missingShards``
        | ``.groupId``
      - string
-     - Unique identifier of the project that owns the missing :term:`shard`.
+     - Unique identifier of the project that owns the missing :manual:`shard </reference/glossary/#std-term-shard>`.

    * - | ``missingShards``
        | ``.typeName``
      - string
-     - Type of server that the missing :term:`shard` represents:
+     - Type of server that the missing :manual:`shard </reference/glossary/#std-term-shard>` represents:

        - ``CONFIG_SERVER_REPLICA_SET``
        - ``REPLICA_SET``